binkley/kotlin-dice/README.md

 vulnerabilities

 Use `./mvnw` (Maven) or `./batect build` (Batect) to build, run tests, and create a demo program.
-Use `./roll.sh` or `./batect run` to run the demo.
+Use `./roll` or `./batect demo` to run the demo.

 [Batect](https://batect.dev/) works "out of the box", however, an important optimization is to avoid redownloading plugins and dependencies from within a Docker container.

-This shares Maven plugin and dependency downloads with the Docker container run by Batect.
+This project shares Maven plugin and dependency downloads with the Docker container run by Batect and CI.

 ## Dice expression syntax